-Students who wish to appeal the decision of the dean of academic affairs may utilize the Concern/Issue Reporting Form (available at kpsahs.edu) via the compliants@kpshs.edu email address.
+Students who wish to appeal the decision of the associate finance director may utilize the Concern/Issue Reporting Form (available at kpsahs.edu wia the compliants@kpsahs.edu email address.
 Additional information is provided in the Seek Resolution Using a Concern/Issue Reporting Form section of this catalog.